TosbackCgusBridge-Bot/CGUs-versions/Buckle/Privacy Policy.md

         *   Kid's Jeans

         *   Girl's Jeans
-        *   Boy's JeansGive a Buckle Gift card Order by 12/20 for standard shipping and 12/23 delivery.
-Details
+        *   Boy's JeansGive a Buckle Gift card Buckle eGift Card – the perfect last-minute gift.
+Send one now!
 *   New
     *   *   Women's New